 written text + video clip/s = a Ryeberg

-In other words, Ryeberg is what happens when you combine the discursive essay with online video.
+In short, Ryeberg is what happens when you combine the discursive essay with online video.
 You get yourself a brand new essay form.
-This makes Ryeberg Curated Video an “online magazine” but with that important difference: Essays always include video clips, either as a starting point or as lyrical counterpoint to the text.

 When and where did Ryeberg launch?

 The first Ryeberg essays went up on June 14th, 2009, launched from Ryeberg’s home base in Toronto, Canada.

 Watching and sharing video clips has become a routine part of our lives, and Ryeberg believes these videos can be the source of compelling questions and useful discussion, but that they don’t speak for themselves.

 Ryeberg wants to make good use of all this video content pouring through cyberspace, and to surround it with intelligent, convivial discourse.
 Ryeberg is a magazine that could only exist in the digital age.